IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 &code_verifier=3641a2d12d66101249cdf7a79c000c1f8c05d2aafcf14bf146497bed
 ```

+##### 3.71.7.4.1.3 Expected Actions
+The Authorization Server upon receiving a token request SHALL validate all incoming values, including (non-exclusive):
+* scopes values
+* client id and credentials
+* resource values
+* redirect uris
+* authorization codes

+The scope parameter incorporated in the token requests SHALL be used to restrict authorization grants to specific actions (e.g., restrict authorization to specific resources to read-only) and to convey claims, which at runtime are known to the Authorization Client only (e.g., if the user claims a breaking-the-glass access in a emergency situation).

+If provided, the Authorization Server SHALL evaluate any resource values provided as part of the token request procedure.
+The Authorization Server SHALL execute policies to detect wether the client has access to the indicated resource.
+Moreover, it SHALL restrict the audience of the generated access token to the indicated Resource Server.

+If the request is valid, all access policy criteria are met the Authorization Server SHALL respond with the access token response as outlined in section 3.71.4.2.

+If the authorization request is invalid, the Authorization Server SHALL react as defined in [OAuth 2.1, Section 4.1.2.1].

+###### 3.71.7.4.1.3.1 Client Credential grant type

+The Authorization Server SHALL authenticate the Authorization Client using it's client id and credential and respond with the access token as defined in Section 3.71.4.2.

+###### 3.71.7.4.1.3.2 Authorization Code grant type

+The Authorization Server SHALL authenticate confidential and credential clients using the *client\_id* and *client\_secret*, or by other reliable client authentication method.
+In the latter case, the Authorization Server SHALL resolve the client authentication to a *client\_id* which was registered beforehand.

+The Authorization Server SHALL verify that all required parameters of the authorization request are present and valid.
+If valid, the Authorization Server SHALL authenticate the user and obtain the user consent (by presenting the user a form to authorize specific scopes or by establishing approval via other means).
+When the user consent is established, the Authorization Server SHALL issue an authorization code to the client redirect URI conveying the authorization code and client state value.

+The Authorization Client SHALL use the authorization code to request the access token from the Authorization Server.
+The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.1.3].

+#### 3.71.4.2 Get Authorization Token Response

+##### 3.71.4.2.1 Message Semantics
+The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.

-If the access token request is valid and authorized, the Authorization Server responds with an access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.1.4]:
+If the access token request is valid and authorized, the Authorization Server responds the access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.2.3]:

 - *token_type* (REQUIRED): The value of the parameter SHALL be *Bearer*.

 - *access_token* (REQUIRED): The access token as JSON Web Token or SAML 2.0 assertion as described below.

-- *scope* (REQUIRED): Used to inform the client which scopes were granted by the Authorization Server [OAuth 2.1, Section 3.3].
+- *scope* (REQUIRED): The scope granted by the Authorization Server.

-- *expires_in* (OPTIONAL): This parameter MAY be used to inform the Authorization Client on the access token lifetime.
+- *expires_in* (OPTIONAL): This parameter MAY be used to inform the Authorization Client how long the access token is valid.

 - *refresh_token* (OPTIONAL): A token provided by the Authorization Server which can be used by the Authorization Client to obtain new access tokens using the same authorization grant.

-The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server actor[OAuth 2.1, Section 4.2.3].
+The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server actor [OAuth 2.1, Section 4.2.3].

-The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response.
+The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].

 A non-normative example of the access token response is as follows: